satyrius/mtgforge/README.md

 ### Cards post processing

+#### fetch_scans

 Loading cards' scans is a heavy pricess.
 It was introduces as separate management command.

     ./manage.py fetch_scans

+#### generate_thumbnails

+It is enought to show fetched scans on SERP as is, but it would be better to use *progressive jpeg* compression to make them smaller.
+Use `generate_thumbnails` command to create all thumbnails we need.
+You can pass additional `--quality` option to set jpeg quality.
+This command do not update existing thumbs by default, but if you want to refresh thumbnails pass `--refresh` option.

+    ./manage.py generate_thumbnails

+#### parse_face_type

 MTG has a number of unordinary cards: splited, fliped and double-faced.
 To set right face type use next command:

     ./manage.py parse_face_type